isomerpages/moe-bedokviewsec/_cca/Performing Arts/Choir.md

 support.
 We believe that every voice contributes to the harmony of our ensemble.
 Each rehearsal is a brave step outside our comfort zone and an opportunity to grow together.
-As we explore new musical styles and techniques with optimism, we also celebrate our progress.</p>
+As we explore new musical styles and techniques with optimism, we also celebrate our progress.
+In 2025, we participated in the Singapore Youth Festival (SYF) Arts Presentation and received the Certificate of Accomplishment.</p>
 <p>It takes courage to try something new, and we celebrate that bravery in
 each other.
 We also believe that every voice matters — whether you’re a seasoned singer or just starting out.
 If you share our passion for music